-What are the three-burden reducing provisions of the revised Common Rule and how can institutions take advantage of them before January 21, 2019?
+What are the three-burden reducing provisions of the revised Common Rule?

-Regulated entities cannot implement all provisions of the revised Common Rule prior to the general compliance date of January 21, 2019.
-However, from July 19, 2018 through January 20, 2019 (i.e., the delay period), institutions can voluntarily elect early implementation of three burden-reducing provisions of the revised Common Rule.
-The three burden-reducing provisions of the revised Common Rule are: (1) The revised definition of "research," which deems certain activities not to be research covered by the Common Rule; (2) the elimination of the requirement for annual continuing review with respect to certain categories of research; and (3) the elimination of the requirement that institutional review boards (IRBs) review grant applications or other funding proposals related to the research.
+Regulated entities could not implement all provisions of the revised Common Rule prior to the general compliance date of January 21, 2019.
+However, from July 19, 2018 through January 20, 2019 (i.e., the delay period), institutions could voluntarily elect early implementation of three burden-reducing provisions of the revised Common Rule.
+The three burden-reducing provisions of the revised Common Rule were: (1) The revised definition of "research," which deems certain activities not to be research covered by the Common Rule; (2) the elimination of the requirement for annual continuing review with respect to certain categories of research; and (3) the elimination of the requirement that institutional review boards (IRBs) review grant applications or other funding proposals related to the research.

-If an institution wants to take advantage of these three burden-reducing provisions before January 21, 2019, the revised Common Rule requires that several steps must be taken:
+If an institution wanted to take advantage of these three burden-reducing provisions before January 21, 2019, the revised Common Rule requires that several steps must be taken:

-- (1) The institution, through an appropriately designated official with authority to act for the institution, must determine that the research study (or a set of research studies) under consideration will transition to be conducted in accordance with the revised Common Rule as of January 21, 2019. - (2) Either the institution or the IRB must document the transition decision (including the date of the decision), and the documentation must be retained in accordance with 45 CFR 46.115.

-(3) After the institution's transition decision is documented and dated, the three burden-reducing provisions are available to be implemented for the transitioned research study (or set of research studies).
+- (1) The institution, through an appropriately designated official with authority to act for the institution, must determine that the research study (or a set of research studies) under consideration will transition to be conducted in accordance with the revised Common Rule as of January 21, 2019. - (2) Either the institution or the IRB must document the transition decision (including the date of the decision), and the documentation must be retained in accordance with 45 CFR 46.115. - (3) After the institution's transition decision is documented and dated, the three burden-reducing provisions are available to be implemented for the transitioned research study (or set of research studies).

-Studies that transition to take advantage of the burden-reducing provisions must comply with the pre-2018 Common Rule in conjunction with the three burden-reducing provisions of the 2018 Common Rule during the delay period.
+Prior to January 21, 2019, studies that transitioned to take advantage of the burden-reducing provisions must have complied with the pre-2018 Common Rule in conjunction with the three burden-reducing provisions of the 2018 Common Rule.
 On and after January 21, 2019, these studies must then comply with the entirety of the revised Common Rule as applicable.
 Once an institution has made the voluntary election to use the three burden-reducing provisions in a specific study or group of studies, the institution cannot revert the study to comply with the pre-2018 Common Rule.

-The three burden-reducing provisions only apply as a flexibility during the delay period.
+The three burden-reducing provisions only applied as a flexibility during the delay period.
 Studies that transitioned prior to January 21, 2019 (thereby taking advantage of the three burden-reducing provisions during the delay period) must, beginning on January 21, 2019, comply with the revised Common Rule.